silefort/silefort.github.io/content/Articles/Automate-your-docker-images-build-with-gitlab-ci.md

     CMD ["/sbin/init"]

-## 2/ Build, Run, Test & Push your container
+# 2/ Build, Run, Test & Push your container manually

-Make sure the build is working:
+Make sure the build of the container is working:

     $ docker build --tag silefort/docker-ci-dind .